trquinn76/classification/classification-aus/README.md

 When using the `merge()` functions in the `Utils` class, it is important to remember that:
 - Special Handling Instructions are NOT merged.
 It is not clear from the source documentation how these values could be merged.
-Especially for cases such a Exclusive For instructions for different addressees, it is not clear how that should be handled, or if that would represent a Breach.
+Especially for cases such as Exclusive For instructions for different addressees: it is not clear how that should be handled, or if that would represent a Breach.
 - The returned `ProtectiveMarkerBuilder` returned by each of the `merge()` functions is NOT guaranteed to be in a valid state, and it may require additional work to be able to build a new `ProtectiveMarker`.
 In particular Releasable To